 ‘Oh come on, Gordon,’ I said, as I belted him about the side of the head with the end of the cleaver, forced him back onto the stainless steel counter, and set about slitting him open for offal, ‘It’s fucking brilliant publicity for the new place.
 Right?’

-Francois Castile is working on a novel about matters that are not easily put into words.
+Quintin Forrest is working on a novel about matters that are not easily put into words.
 This is why he feels he must write 100,000 words about them.
 The title of his story refers to a chapter heading in American Psycho, which he believes should be a set text in schools.
+This story was originally published under the pseudonym Francois Castile, but he now feels able to come out as a Ramsayvore.